vespperhq/docs/docs/02-Quickstart.md

 ## Prerequisites

 Make sure you have an account.
-If you don't, you can [sign up](https://app.merlinn.co/) for free.
+If you don't have one yet, you can [sign up](https://app.merlinn.co/) for free.

 ## Setup